-MICK: – Well, there is no typical day at work for me, that’s why I love my job.
-Every day is different.
-One day I will just be running around meeting new clients for work, the next day I’ll be shooting a make up the campaign, the next I’ll be channeling alien vibes for an editorial.
+MICK: – One day I will just be running around meeting new clients for work, the next day I’ll be shooting a make up the campaign, the next I’ll be channeling alien vibes for an editorial.
 The jobs are all very different.
 Some days can be monotonous if I am just shooting product for e-commerce.

 ” Other days I shoot editorials and I really get to play and become a character.
 The more a job pushes me, the more I enjoy it.”

-DT 500 MAG: – What was the most hype job you have done so far?
+DT 500 MAG: – What was the most remarkable job you have done so far?

 MICK: – The most inspiring job I’ve done so far would probably be the commercial I shot for William Rast.
-It was a carziest job I’d done at that point and the scale of the shoot was massive.
+It was the craziest job I’d done at that point and the scale of the shoot was massive.
 They even rented a train for one shot.
 I loved doing that job because it showed me that there is no limit to what you can achieve.

 ” I couldn’t believe they chose me for it and yet, there I was, kicking ass, running next to a train in the middle of the desert.
 It was surreal.”

-DT 500 MAG: – Mick, what is your experience at backstage fashion?
+DT 500 MAG: – Mick, what is your experience in backstage fashion?